Fine chemical: Objectives

-R&D has to manage the following functions in order to deliver the requested services:

-Literature and Patent Research.
-Provisions have to be made for a periodic examination of all acquired research results to safeguard Intellectual Property Rights (IPR) and to determine whether patent applications are indicated.
+R&D has to manage literature and patent research in order to deliver the requested services.
+Provisions have to be made for a periodic examination of all acquired research results, in order to safeguard Intellectual Property Rights (IPR) and determine whether patent applications are indicated.
 Patent research is particularly important for evaluation of the feasibility of taking up R&D for new APIs-for-generics.

-Process Research has to design new synthetic routes and sequences.
+Process research has to design new synthetic routes and sequences.
 Two approaches are feasible.
 For simple molecules, the "bottom-up" approach is the method of choice.
 The researcher converts a commercially available starting material and sequentially adds more reagents until the target molecule is synthesized.
 For more complex molecules, a "top-down" approach, also known as retro synthesis, or de-construction, is chosen.
 Key fragments of the target molecule are first identified, then synthesized individually, and finally combined to form the desired molecule through convergent synthesis.

-Process Development focuses on the design of new, efficient, stable, safe, and scalable synthetic routes to a target fine chemical.
+Process development focuses on the design of new, efficient, stable, safe, and scalable synthetic routes to a target fine chemical.
 It represents an essential link between process research and commercial production.
 The resulting "base process" description provides the necessary data for the determination of preliminary raw material and product specifications, the manufacture of semi commercial quantities in the pilot plant, the assessment of the ecological impact, the regulatory submissions and technology transfer to manufacture at industrial scale, and an estimate of the manufacturing costs in an industrial-scale plant.
-If the base process is provided by the customer as part of the technology transfer, process, research has to optimize it so that it can be transferred to the bench-scale laboratory or pilot plant.
+If the base process is provided by the customer as part of the technology transfer, process research has to optimize it so that it can be transferred to the bench-scale laboratory or pilot plant.
 Furthermore, it has to be adapted to the specific characteristics of available production trains.